 Create an advertisement for a space-related business to attract new space customers.

 Teachers should initiate this activity within the first month of returning to school, whether in-person or virtually.
-We'd prefer all postcards be returned by the first week of October.
+We’d prefer all postcards be returned by Monday, November 23.
 However, late arrivals will still be flown.